-The Restoring Intimacy program helps individuals struggling with sex and love addiction by addressing underlying compulsive behaviours and unhealthy intimacy using a trauma lens
+The Restoring Intimacy program helps individuals struggling with sex and love addiction by using a trauma lens to treat underlying compulsive behaviours and unhealthy intimacy.

 Sex and love addiction is understood as an intimacy disorder or intimacy avoidance.

 Underneath sex and love addiction is the impacts of developmental trauma, such as the inability to feel safe and loved in relationships.
 Core beliefs develop that others are hurtful, others cannot be trusted, or others cannot be depended on.
 Thus, the fear of intimacy begins.

 A fear of intimacy, or intimacy-based trauma, is marked by an inability to form healthy closeness within relationships.
 As a result, people may turn to compulsive sexual behaviours to get their needs met and protect themselves.